btonchev/workshop-eq/part1-air.md

 **open → close → open → close**

-Observe whether the volume change produces a pressure response.
+Observe the jaw changes the volume of the oral space; the resulting pressure depends on the rest of the system.

 ### Key takeaway